tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 There are two ways to go about it:

 - inheritance: make `FizzBuzzKataTest` inherit from some other object function `assertTrue`, or
-- composition: make `FizzBuzzKataTest` accept special object with function `assertTrue` defined on it.
+- composition: make `FizzBuzzKataTest` accept a special object with function `assertTrue` defined on it.

-I would like to go with composition method, since it gives us more flexibility in the long run:
+I would like to go with composition method since it gives us more flexibility in the long run:

 ```javascript
 function FizzBuzzKataTest(t) { ... }